TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 - *Tasks are solved with few initial diffusion steps* The tasks that are solved, when allowing 32 steps, are solved within the first or first few diffusion steps.
 I'm unsure if this indicates we have a sub-optimal noise scheduler.
 Apparently cosine does make sense here.
 One change I've made is, instead of embedding timestep, I'm now embedding alpha_bar_s, which is the level of noise at that given timestep.
 Hopefully this gets the model to more progressively de-noise.

 Improvements:
 - Embed the noise level rather than an integer timestamp (to which a sinusoidal embedding was applied).
+DONE FOR V2.
 - Consider training for longer, because the final checkpoint always seems to perform best.
+Doing this now.
 - Save the model optimizer state and more frequent checkpoints, to allow for training restarts.
+NOT DONE YET.
 - We sample augmentations at random, which gives a very slightly non-uniform distribution of augmentations because there are overlapping combos (rotate 180 + flip horizontal is equivalent to flip diagonal).
 Probably doesn't have a huge effect.
+NOT DONE YET.

 **aa2 results**
 ```bash